ben-ogden/rllib-trading-arena/DEMO_GUIDE.md

 2. **Monitoring**: Set up comprehensive monitoring and alerting
 3. **CI/CD**: Automate training and deployment pipelines
 4. **Scaling**: Handle production-scale workloads

-## 🤝 Contributing

-This demo is designed to be extended and customized.
-Feel free to:
-- Add new trading strategies
-- Implement additional market features
-- Improve the dashboard
-- Optimize performance
-- Add more algorithms

-## 📄 License

-MIT License - See LICENSE file for details.

----

-**Ready to showcase RLlib's capabilities?
-Start with the Quick Start guide and explore the different demo scenarios!**